graik/biskit/trunk/README.txt

     We haven't yet written test cases for the AmberCrdEntropist, AmberEntropist, AmberParmBuilder.
 These classes are used for the entropy calculations in the Gruenberg et. al (2006) Structure paper.
 They should work with Amber 8.
-I (Raik) plan to migrate them to Amber 9 and write a proper entropy howto sometime in 2007.

 * the parallel versions of the Mod scripts may have bugs